 Conversely, if the seat depth is too shallow, the thighs are not adequately supported.
 This concentrates the body's weight onto the ischial tuberosities (the "sit bones"), leading to localized pain and increased fatigue as the leg muscles work harder to stabilize the torso.

-In ergonomic engineering, we use "popliteal height" as the primary metric for determining seat height, but "popliteal length" (the distance from the buttocks to the back of the knee) determines seat depth.
-A practical, real-world heuristic used by ergonomists is the "two-finger rule."
-After sitting fully back against the backrest, you should be able to fit roughly two fingers (about 1 to 1.5 inches) between the front edge of the seat and the back of your knee.
+While precise measurements are ideal, a reliable practical heuristic used by our support team and professional ergonomists is the "two-finger rule."
+After sitting fully back against the backrest, you should be able to fit roughly two to three fingers (about 1 to 2 inches) between the front edge of the seat and the back of your knee.
+This gap ensures that the seat does not impede circulation while still providing maximum thigh support.

 Calculated Utility: The Anthropometric Data Framework